The classification of 2-connected 7-manifolds: Introduction

 An almost diffeomorphism $f \colon M_0 \acong M_1$ is a homeomorphism which is smooth except perhaps at a finite number of points.
-It follows from results of the first author's thesis, see Lemma \ref{lem:2_types_of_qlf}, that \emph{2-connected} 7-manifolds are classified up to homeomorphism and almost diffeomorphism by their refinements.
+It follows from results of the first author's thesis, see Lemma \ref{lem:2_types_of_qlf}, that \emph{2-connected} 7-manifolds are classified up to almost diffeomorphism and homeomorphism by their refinements.